aiidateam/AEP/006_efficient_object_store_for_repository/readme.md

 - Packing in general, at this stage, is left to the user.
 We can decide (at the object-store level, or probably better at the AiiDA level) to suggest the user to repack, or to trigger the repacking automatically.
   This can be a feature introduced at a second time.
-For instance, the first version we roll out could just suggest to repack periodically in the docs to repack.
+For instance, the first version we roll out could just suggest to repack periodically in the docs.
-  This could be a good approach, also to bind the repacking with the backing up (at the moment, probably backups need to be executed using appropriate scripts to backup the DB index and the repository in the "right order", and possibly using SQLite functions to get a dump).
+  This could be a good approach, also to bind the repacking with the backups (at the moment, probably backups need to be executed using appropriate scripts to backup the DB index and the repository in the "right order", and possibly using SQLite functions to get a dump).

-  As a note, even if repacking is never done, the situation is anyway as the current one in AiiDA, and actually a bit better because getting the list of files for a node without files wouldn't need anymore to access the disk, and similarly there wouldn't be anymore empty folders created for nodes without files.
+*  As a note: even if repacking is never done by the user, the situation is anyway improved with respect to the current one in AiiDA:
+  * an index of files associated with an AiiDA node will now be stored in the AiiDA DB, so getting the list of files associated to a node without content will not need anymore to access the disk;

+  * there wouldn't be anymore empty folders created for nodes without files;

+  * automatic deduplication of the data is now done transparently.

   In a second phase, we can print suggestions, e.g. when restarting the daemon, that suggests to repack, for instance if the number of loose objects is too large.
-  We can also provide `verdi` commands for this.
+  We will also provide `verdi` commands to facilitate the user in these maintenance operations.

-  Finally, if we are confident that this approach works fine, we can also automate the repacking.
+  Finally, in the future if we are confident that this approach works fine, we can also automate the repacking.
 We need to be careful that two different processes don't start packing at the same time, and that the user is aware that packing will be triggered, that it might take some time, and that the packing process should not be killed (this might be inconvenient, and this is why I would think twice before implementing an automatic repacking).